iscc/iscc-specs/docs/features.md

 ## Related Product Identification

-The Content-ID is one component of the ISCC.
+The Content-Code is one component of the ISCC.
 It is a similarity-preserving hash generated from extracted content.
 It identifies the normalized content of a specific file, independent of file format or encoding.
-As the Content-ID will remain the same for the same content in various formats, the ISCC automatically connects related formats, like PDF-, MS-word or EPUB-files or JPEG- and PNG-files, etc.
+As the Content-Code will remain the same for the same content in various formats, the ISCC automatically connects related formats, like PDF-, MS-word or EPUB-files or JPEG- and PNG-files, etc.

 [![ISCC Image Clustering](images/iscc-image-clustering.svg)](images/iscc-image-clustering.svg)

 ## Content Variant Detection

-The similarity preserving hash of the Content-ID of the ISCC is able to cluster similar variants of content.
+The similarity preserving hash of the Content-Code of the ISCC is able to cluster similar variants of content.
 It identifies the same or similar content and also shows on a scale from 1-64 (or 1-100%) how similar two content variants are.
 At the same time an application can distinguish between similar but not identical content through the Instance-ID component of the ISCC.
 This can help to identify e.g. watermarked files.

 ## Proof of Data Possession